Understanding the SIBOR

 - Overnight funds market

-The 1-month SIBOR and 3-month SIBOR are the most common The 1-month SIBOR and 3-month SIBOR are the most common rates used for home loans.
-The 1-month SIBOR changes more frequently and is therefore more sensitive to changes in the economy.
+The one-month SIBOR and three-month SIBOR are the most common rates used for home loans.
+The one-month SIBOR changes more frequently and is therefore more sensitive to changes in the economy.

-While the 1-month SIBOR tends to be lower than the 3-month SIBOR, the 1-month SIBOR is more viable when interest rates are projected to be declining for the period of the home loan package.
+While the one-month SIBOR tends to be lower than the three-month SIBOR, the former is more viable when interest rates are projected to be declining for the period of the home loan package.
 However, in the current low-interest rate environment, borrowers can safely select the option with the lowest interest rate, while retaining the three-year lock-in period.

-The Singapore Swap Offer Rate (SOR) uses the Singapore Dollar (SGD) and United States Dollar (USD) USD forward rates and spot rates to calculate the implied interest rate.
-The SOR indicates the cost of artificially borrowing SGD, which is done by borrowing USD then using a currency swap (FX swap) to get SGD.
+The Singapore Swap Offer Rate (SOR) uses the Singapore Dollar (SGD) and United States Dollar (USD) forward rates and spot rates to calculate the implied interest rate.
+The SOR indicates the cost of artificially borrowing SGD, which is done by borrowing USD then using a currency swap (foreign exchange swap) to get SGD.

-While SOR may be used as an alternative to the SIBOR, they are each influenced by different factors, although their wider trends tend to follow similar patterns.
-Therefore, regardless of the state of the economy, an increase in SIBOR also means there would be an increase in the SOR.
+While the SOR may be used as an alternative to the SIBOR, they are influenced by different factors, although their wider trends tend to follow similar patterns.
+Therefore, regardless of the state of the economy, an increase in SIBOR also means that there would be an increase in the SOR.

-SOR, on the other hand, merely uses the average rate from SGD and USD spot transactions.
-As a result, the SOR tends to fluctuate more as it is tied to the US economy, hence why it is no longer applied to home loans.
+The SOR, on the other hand, merely uses the average rate from SGD and USD spot transactions.
+As a result, the SOR tends to fluctuate more, as it is tied to the U.S. economy, hence it is no longer applied to home loans.

-Approximately one-quarter of all borrowers of home loans are under the SIBOR or SOR rates, rather than fixed interest rates.
+Approximately one-quarter of all borrowers of home loans are under the SIBOR or SOR, rather than fixed interest rates.

-The SIBOR will be phased out and replaced with the Singapore Overnight Rate Average (SORA) in the next 3 to 4 years.
-The SORA is an alternative to the SIBOR in providing interest rate benchmarks, used by banks to decide how much interest they should charge on a loan.
-The SORA is used for home loans and unlike the SIBOR and SOR, is administered by the Monetary Authority of Singapore (MAS).
+The SIBOR will be fully replaced with the Singapore Overnight Rate Average (SORA) by end-2024.
+Like the SIBOR, the SORA will provide banks with interest rate benchmarks which will help them decide on how much interest they should charge on a loan.
+Unlike the SIBOR and SOR, the SORA is used for home loans and it is administered by the Monetary Authority of Singapore.

-The SORA is calculated using data from the overnight interbank cash market (SGD) in Singapore, through the volume-rated average rate of unsecured lending transactions.
-However, the SORA is more transparent than the SIBOR, since it takes into account the average rate over all interbank lending transactions, rather than excluding the upper and lower quartiles of data.
+It is calculated using data from the overnight interbank cash market (SGD) in Singapore, through the volume-rated average rate of unsecured lending transactions.
+The SORA is more transparent than the SIBOR, since it takes into account the average rate over all interbank lending transactions, rather than excluding the upper and lower quartiles of the data.

-Following the switch to using the SORA, both the SIBOR and SOR would be discontinued.
-This action follows the joint “SIBOR Reform and the Future Landscape for SGD Interest Rate Benchmarks” report from the ABS, Singapore Foreign Exchange Market Committee, and the Steering Committee for SOR Transition to SORA.
+Both the SIBOR and SOR would eventually be discontinued and replaced by the SORA.
+This is in accordance with the “SIBOR Reform and the Future Landscape for SGD Interest Rate Benchmarks” report jointly published by the ABS, Singapore Foreign Exchange Market Committee, and the Steering Committee for SOR Transition to SORA.

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.